1.1 Product Feed Introduction

 2.3 Returns Feed Example

 Find a return feed example here for download.
-For a CSV version of the return feed, please check this link instead.

 Questions?